chjj/blessed/README.md

 - **tabSize** - the width of tabs within an element's content.
 - **autoPadding** - automatically position child elements with border and padding in mind.
+- **noAlt** - do not clear the screen, only scroll down enough to make room for the elements on the screen. do not use the alternate screenbuffer. useful for writing a CLI tool or some kind of prompt (experimental - see test/widget-noalt.js).
 - **log** - create a log file. see `log` method.
 - **dump** - dump all output and input to desired file. can be used together with `log` option if set as a boolean.